FirstEverTech/Universal-Intel-Chipset-Updater/assets/Marcin_Grygiel_CV_2026-02.md

 *June 2023 – July 2024*

 - Partnered with business executives to align IT strategy with corporate goals, bridging the gap between technical execution and business value.
 - Oversaw the implementation of IT solutions, ensuring they met stakeholder expectations and delivered measurable results.
+Applied **ITIL v4 framework principles** in service management and process optimization.
 - This role provided critical insight into how large organizations often fail to address systemic user problems, directly inspiring the creation of a user-focused tool like the Universal Intel Chipset Updater.

 **JPK Solutions Ltd** | IT Business Analyst
 *November 2022 – June 2023*

 - Delivered tailored IT solutions based on in-depth business analysis and stakeholder input.
 - Evaluated enterprise IT architecture and advised on future technology roadmaps, deepening my understanding of complex system interactions.
+Gained practical expertise in **Microsoft 365 and Azure** environments.

 **Sitel Group / SYKES** | IT Analyst
 *July 2021 – September 2022*

 - Provided technical support to over 500 users across multiple European sites.
-- Administered Azure AD, Microsoft 365, Active Directory, and remote support tools, gaining hands-on experience with the very systems that my own tool now enhances.
+- Administered **Azure AD, Microsoft 365, Active Directory**, and remote support tools, gaining hands-on experience with the very systems that my own tool now enhances.

 **Symphony Ventures / SYKES Digital Services** | IT Analyst
 *July 2020 – July 2021*